xiaohan2012/daily-reading/august/random-spanning-tree-on-directed-graph.md

 # questions

 - sect 1.1: what is the two-dimensional array `M`?
-  - the chain and state matrix
+  - the matrix where one dimention is time and the other is chain, entry value is the  state.
 -  passive vs active? examples?